-This is a revised edition of the Virginia Wesleyan Adjunct Faculty Handbook.
-It contains interpretations of University policy and other information that will be of service to both adjunct faculty members and to Department Chairs.
+The Virginia Wesleyan Adjunct Faculty Handbook contains interpretations of University policy and other information that will be of service to both adjunct faculty members and to Department Chairs.
 Questions raised by the document and suggestions for future editions should be addressed to the Vice President for Academic Affairs.
-This handbook is not a comprehensive list of policies and is intended as a guide for adjunct faculty.
-For a comprehensive list of University policies, see the Virginia Wesleyan Faculty Handbook.
+Please refer to the Faculty Handbook and University Catalog for additional information.